6 Ways to Protect your Organization from a Data Breach

 5. Security Awareness and Training

 As mentioned above, human error is a leading cause in security incidents which can result from situations such as lost devices, and data leakage through insecure email practices or other systems.
-Organizations should instill a cybersecurity awareness program that educates its employees on cyber risks such as social engineering and phishing scams, utilizing personal devices for business use, connecting to public WiFi, reporting on security incidents, and more.
+Organizations should instill a cyber security awareness program that educates its employees on cyber risks such as social engineering and phishing scams, utilizing personal devices for business use, connecting to public WiFi, reporting on security incidents, and more.

-6. Real-time Monitoring and Alerts
+6. Real-Time Monitoring and Alerts

 They say it’s better to be proactive than reactive, and conducting real-time monitoring on cyber risks and suspicious behavior allows you to stay ahead of a possible data breach.
-As data breaches and security incidents become the norm, instilling real-time threat analytics to defend against threats such as ransomware and phishing will allow your organization greater visibility to limit risk and liability.
+As data breaches and security incidents become the norm, installing real-time threat analytics to defend against threats such as ransomware and phishing will allow your organization greater visibility to limit risk and liability.

-We now live in a world where data breaches and security threats are a recurring part of day to day global business, and the responsibility of managing a cybersecurity program is no longer solely relied upon the information technology (IT) team.
-As cyber risk becomes more dynamic and enterprise wide, organizations will need to enhance their cybersecurity programs and become proactive to prevent data breaches from occurring.
+We now live in a world where data breaches and security threats are a recurring part of day to day global business, and the responsibility of managing a cyber security program is no longer solely relied upon the information technology (IT) team.
+As cyber risk becomes more dynamic and enterprise wide, organizations will need to enhance their cyber security programs and become proactive to prevent data breaches from occurring.